 \section{Acknowledgements}

+We thank the anonymous referee for several useful recommendations that have improved the clarity of this paper.
 We are grateful to Carlton Baugh, John Helly, and Cedric Lacey for informative discussions during the course of this work.
 SB is supported by the UK Research and Innovation (UKRI) Future Leaders Fellowship [grant number MR/V023381/1].
 AD is supported by a Royal Society University Research Fellowship.
 SB and AD acknowledge support from the Science and Technology Facilities Council (STFC) [grant number ST/X001075/1].
 This work used the DiRAC@Durham facility managed by the Institute for Computational Cosmology on behalf of the STFC DiRAC HPC Facility (\url{www.dirac.ac.uk}).
 The equipment was funded by BEIS capital funding via STFC capital grants ST/K00042X/1, ST/P002293/1, ST/R002371/1 and ST/S002502/1, Durham University and STFC operations grant ST/R000832/1.
 DiRAC is part of the National e-Infrastructure.